-Ettore (“Ted”) DeGrazia is called the world’s most reproduced artist for his iconic and colorful images of Native American children and other Western scenes and the Gallery of the Sun was another manifestation of how he saw the American Southwest.
-A series of adobe buildings that was once DeGrazia’s home is now a museum celebrating his work and a beautiful celebration of the natural beauty of the area.
+Ettore (“Ted”) DeGrazia is called the world’s most reproduced artist for his iconic and colorful images of Native American children and other Western scenes and the Gallery in the Sun was another manifestation of how he saw the American Southwest.
+A series of adobe buildings that were once DeGrazia’s home is now a museum celebrating his work and a beautiful celebration of the natural beauty of the area.

 311 E. Congress St., 520-622-8848

 Built in 1919, Hotel Congress was once an overnight stop for those riding the rails, but has become one of the cultural centers of Tucson.
 Something’s always happening here, from incredible meals at Cup Café to the wide variety of entertainment to be found in Club Congress.
 The 40 rooms upstairs are a throwback to Tucson history gone by with rotary phones and radios and a great place to crash after a night experiencing Tucson’s vibrant downtown.